Skip to main content

 • Students should know when and where to seek help either for their own substance use disorders, or addiction issues, or for dealing with issues arising from misuse, addiction, and overdose by friends or family members.

-How can parents and guardians of students help to prevent and reduce youth and young adult substance use and support students to make healthy lifestyles choices?
+How can parents and guardians of students help to prevent and reduce youth and young adult substance use and support students to make healthy lifestyle choices?

 • Educated and empowered parents and guardians are the first line of defense in preventing illicit drug use by students.